 Pepper returned to the wretched man in rags, watching as the guard herded him off.
-She ground her teeth, fiercely.
+She ground her teeth.
 “Someday…this has to be fixed.
 What did half-dragons ever do?”

 The slave in the distance gave a sudden flurry of swings at the guard.
 His eyes turned to angry slits, like a reptile.
 Fire blazed in eyes, scorching the surrounding stone.
-Guards called out.
-Citizens immediately parted, but order quickly restored as the guards subdued the crazed man as if it was a common occurrence.
+Guards cried out.
+Citizens parted, but order quickly restored as the guards subdued the crazed man like it was a common occurrence.

 Tarie sighed.
 “There’s the curse of dragon’s blood I told you about,” Tarie said.
 “No one knows what triggers it, but it only leads to destruction.
-Almost every half-Dragonite experiences it.”
-He noticed Pepper’s stricken mug.
-He patted her arm gently.
+Every half-Dragonite experiences it.”
+He noticed Pepper’s stricken mug and patted her arm.

 Pepper winced.
 “Well, I haven’t.”

-“You must have the gods’ own luck, Miss Slyhart.”
+“You must have the luck of the divine, Miss Slyhart.”

 “You aren’t…afraid of me?”

 He shook his head.
-“I’ve known you for many years, Miss Slyhart.
+“I’ve known you for many years.
 I don’t understand it, but you have a knack for control.”
-He smiled wryly, “Even if you are still hotheaded.
+He smiled wryly, “Even if you are a hothead.”